IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For systems using Postgresql 8.4 or older, the procedural language `plpgsql` should be enabled first.
 We have provided an example :download:`here </_static/util/pg8-createsequence-prep.sql>`.

 Please note that ``IdentifierGenerationStyle`` also plays a role for the "identifier" for files.
-See the section on ``DataFilePIDFormat`` below for more details.
+See the section on :ref:`DataFilePIDFormat` for more details.

 .. _DataFilePIDFormat: